 What you like a refreshment?

 The screen watches him as Ourman goes back to the bed and looks at the parcel.
-There’s a Security stamp on it that reads “Scanned for Possible Security Risk”.
+There’s a large stamp on it that reads “Scanned for Possible Security Risk”.

-The parcel has been opened and resealed – very badly.
+The parcel has been opened and resealed without care for the contents.
 Ourman slowly unwraps the brown paper and reveals a solid plastic box.

 A few dents and burns but the box is intact.